Music software has failed you and here is why

 Maybe the DAW is triggered by a MIDI keyboard, or by drum pads, but the sound-producing element is the DAW.

 Switching sounds in a DAW can be clunky, and not always instant.
 Tempo is set globally, making it difficult to switch songs.
 They are designed to work linearly, which means the timeline makes the rules, even if during a live performance you might want to go another direction.
-Some VSTs are too resource-heavy to play without adding some delay compensation, which works fine in a studio setting, but not at all in a live performance setting.
+Some VSTs are too resource-heavy to play without adding some delay compensation.
+That works fine in a studio setting, but not at all in a live performance setting.

 Problem solved, right?